moov-io/watchman/cmd/sanctiontest/README.md

 2019/02/14 23:37:44.449367 main.go:123: [SUCCESS] address search passed
 ```

-__ofactest is not a stable tool.
+__sanctiontest is not a stable tool.
 Please contact Moov developers if you intend to use this tool, otherwise we might change the tool (or remove it) without notice.__